syncfusion-content/blazor-docs/blazor/common/html-attributes.md

 The Syncfusion Blazor UI components provide the most useful [public API](https://help.syncfusion.com/cr/blazor/) for component implementation and customization.
 Apart from this public API, the Syncfusion Blazor UI components can support the use of default [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) and [DOM events](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0) in the root element of its component.

-## Using HTML Attributes and DOM Events in the Input Element
+## Using HTML attributes and DOM events in the input element

 The following is a list of Syncfusion Blazor UI components that use the standard HTML `input` element.
 You can apply the [HTML input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and DOM events directly to the input element used on these Syncfusion Blazor components.